Viktor Gutić: Creation of the NDH

 Pavelić and his inner circle considered Gutić politically reliable and ideologically committed to the Ustaše cause.
 On 20 April, Pavelić summoned him to Zagreb and appointed him as the Ustaše commissioner (ustaški stožernik) of the former Vrbas Banovina, which had previously encompassed all of northwestern Bosnia and parts of Lika.
 (Note: Gutić later bestowed upon himself the title Ustaše Commissioner for Bosnian Croatia (ustaški stožernik za bosansku Hrvatsku), apparently in an attempt to further enhance his standing.)
-Feliks Neđelski was named as his deputy.
-(Note: In some sources, his name is spelled Niedzielski.)
 Gutić was directly subordinated to Colonel (pukovnik) Jure Francetić, who had been appointed the principal commissioner for Bosnia and Herzegovina.
+Feliks Neđelski was named as Gutić's deputy, (Note: In some sources, his name is spelled Niedzielski.) and shortly after the NDH's establishment, Gutić appointed his brother Blaž as Banja Luka's police chief.
+While in Zagreb, Gutić met with several high-ranking Ustaše officials, including the NDH Minister of Internal Affairs, Andrija Artuković, and the Minister of the Armed Forces, Slavko Kvaternik.

-In the words of scholar Tomislav Dulić, "the Ustashe looked upon the Serbs, particularly those living in Bosnian Krajina, Lika, Kordun and Banija, very much like the Ottoman administrators perceived the Armenians in 1915, namely as a potential threat living in the heart of the country."
+Pavelić instructed Gutić to make preparations for the "liquidation" of Vrbas Banovina.
+In the words of scholar Tomislav Dulić, the Ustaše saw the Serbian people—especially dwellers of Bosnian Krajina, Lika, Kordun and Banija—similar to the way the Ottoman administrators saw the Armenian people in 1915, "namely as a potential threat living in the heart of the country".
 The Vrbas Banovina alone, according to the 1931 Yugoslav census, had more than one million inhabitants, of whom 600,000 were Serbs, 250,000 were Bosnian Muslims and only 170,000 were Croats.
-Accordingly, Pavelić instructed Gutić to commence with the territory's "liquidation".
-While in Zagreb, Gutić also met with several high-ranking Ustaše officials, including the NDH Minister of Internal Affairs, Andrija Artuković, and the Minister of the Armed Forces, Slavko Kvaternik.
-Shortly after the NDH's establishment, Gutić appointed his brother Blaž as Banja Luka's police chief.
 On 24 April, despite receiving no order from Zagreb to do so, Gutić decreed that "all persons" who were born or had roots in "the former Serbia and Montenegro" had to leave the NDH within five days.
 Several days later, he issued a clarification stating that Catholics and Muslims born in those countries were exempt.